A General Framework for Bandit Problems Beyond Cumulative Objectives: Illustrative Examples

-\paragraph{Non-differentiable \EDRMabbrv s.} We now consider two examples of non-differentiable criteria.
-The first, $\CVAR$, is found to be smooth and strongly stable under appropriate conditions.
-The second, $\VAR$, is strongly stable but appears to be non-smooth.
-In both cases the resulting conditions possess a more particular nature than those presented for differentiable \EDRMabbrv s.
+We now consider two examples of non-composite criteria.
+The first, $\CVAR$, is found to be smooth and stable under appropriate conditions.
+The second, $\VAR$, is stable but appears to be non-smooth.
+In both cases the resulting conditions possess a more particular nature than those presented for composite \EDRMabbrv s.